• Skip to primary navigation

 Getting to the End of Myself

 My first burnout taught me some important things, but the lessons still hadn’t gone deep enough.
-And over the next ten years, I continued to dance near the edge of burnout on many occasions. until it all came to a head in 2014.
+Over the next ten years, I continued to dance near the edge of burnout until it all came to a head in 2014.
 At that time, I was the pastor of a new church I had founded, working part-time at an after-school program for urban youth for extra income, and most importantly trying to be an attentive husband and an engaged father.
 On top of that, our church was planning an ambitious launch or “grand opening”: a $35,000 endeavor that required a lot of focus, time, and energy.
 I was overwhelmed.

 Needless to say, my built-in anxiety alarm started flashing, and I knew I was at a crossroads.
 If I didn’t pivot quickly, another breakdown was imminent.